Affiliate links on Android Authority may earn us a commission. Learn more.

-Why does the iPhone SE have a better single-threaded performance than the Samsung Galaxy S20 Ultra, but a lower multi-threaded score?
-Why does the iPhone SE complete the Unity test in Speed Test G slightly slower than the iPhone 11 Pro Max, but yet has a significantly lower screen resolution?
+Why does this iPhone have a better single-threaded performance than the Samsung Galaxy S20 Ultra, but a lower multi-threaded score?
+Why does the iPhone SE complete the Unity test in Speed Test G slightly slower than the iPhone 11 Pro Max, yet has a significantly lower screen resolution?
 As I said, the iPhone SE is full of contradictions.

 There are several possible answers.
-The A13 processor in the iPhone SE could be under-clocked compared to the iPhone 11 Pro Max.
-Maybe a different CPU clock frequency, or a different GPU clock frequency, or even a different RAM frequency.
-There could be less L1, L2 or SLC on the A13 in the iPhone SE.
-It is hard to know and Apple sure won’t tell.
+The A13 processor in the iPhone could be under-clocked compared to the iPhone 11 Pro Max.
+Maybe a different CPU clock frequency, a different GPU clock frequency, or even a different RAM frequency.
+There could be less L1, L2, or SLC on the A13 in the iPhone SE.
+It is hard to know, and Apple sure won’t tell.

 Remember, these are passively cooled devices, no fans.

 However, I think it is about cooling.
-The iPhone SE is a much smaller device.
+This iPhone is a much smaller device.
 Smaller means there is less surface area to dissipate heat.
-When the processor gets warm then iOS is forced to lower the clock speeds until the temperate drops.
-Remember, these are passively cooled devices, with no fans.
-From using the iPhone SE and the iPhone 11 Pro Max side by side for the last few days, it is clear that the iPhone SE is running warmer to the touch.
-Also my initial testing of the performance of the SE when running hot shows a significant performance drop.
-When my testing is complete I will make a video on the Speed Test G channel.
+When the processor gets warm, iOS is forced to lower the clock speeds until the temperature drops.
+Remember, these are passively cooled devices with no fans.
+Using the iPhone SE and the iPhone 11 Pro Max side by side for the last few days, it is clear that the Apple handset is running warmer to the touch.
+Also, my initial testing of the performance of the SE when running hot shows a significant performance drop.
+When my testing is complete, I will make a video on the Speed Test G channel.

-So, while the iPhone SE can sprint out of the gate faster than the Galaxy S20 Ultra, it seems that after the first few meters it slows down, particularly when all the cores of the CPU are being used simultaneously.
+So, while the iPhone SE can sprint out of the gate faster than the Galaxy S20 Ultra, it seems that after the first few meters, it slows down, particularly when all the CPU cores are being used simultaneously.
 In the end, it manages to get over the finish line ahead of the S20 Ultra, but that seems to depend on where you draw that line.

 Want to read more about Android’s biggest rival?
 Check out our Apple content below: